-This historic journey brought attention to the need to protect gravely imperiled Native American sacred sites, lands and waters across the United States.
-The journey began in Bellingham, Washington and ended over three months later on the Capitol Mall in Washington, DC, where the totem pole, its vision, and its message were received in person by Secretary of the Interior Deb Haaland.
+This historic journey brought attention to the need to protect gravely imperiled Native American sacred sites, lands, and waters across the United States.
+The journey began in Bellingham, Washington, and ended three months later on the Capitol Mall in Washington, DC, where the totem pole, its vision, and its message were received in person by Secretary of the Interior Deb Haaland.

-Over the course of the journey, thousands of people from all walks and ways of life, came to events in tribal communities, on sacred lands, and in towns and cities across the United States.
+Over the journey, thousands of people from all walks and ways of life came to events in tribal communities, on sacred lands, and in towns and cities across the United States.
 At every event, people were also invited to participate in the creation of a sixteen-by-sixteen-foot commemorative mural.
 This creative process engaged hundreds of participants who expressed in their images our ancient love affair with—and sacred obligation to—Mother Earth.

-Participants created images representing rituals, customs, sacred practices, beliefs, visions, ancestral knowledge, and images from nature that express a connectivity with the Oneness of the world that is, at one time, within and around us.
-This magnificent, majestic, and magical mural encourages and enchants, inspiring action from a place of hope, creative compassion, and connectivity that is needed in a time of difficult truths.
+Participants created images representing rituals, customs, sacred practices, beliefs, visions, ancestral knowledge, and images from nature that express connectivity with the Oneness of the world that is, at one time, within and around us.
+This mural encouraged action from a place of hope, creative compassion, and connectivity needed while difficult truths were revealed.